horvathi94/hoomd-lab/README.md

 # HOOMD-lab

-Run simulations on HOOM-blue [[1]](#1) trough the use of *yaml* files.
+Run molecular dynamics simulations with HOOM-blue [[1]](#1) on GPUs, specifying parameters with the use of custom *yaml* files.

+Requires:
+- NVIDIA GPU with working drivers
+- Docker installed and working
+- Docker NVIDIA runtime (check this site for more info: https://github.com/NVIDIA/nvidia-docker)

+The scripts were designed to run on Linux systems.

-## Create Docker image
+## Deploying the Docker container

-The customized version of the HOOMD-blue Docker can be created from the *Dockerfile* in the project, using the `docker build` command.
-Extras in this image:
+The custom version of the HOOMD-blue Docker image can be created from the *Dockerfile*.
+This can easily be done with the `container.sh` shell script.
+If it is the first time you are using this project and do not have the *hoomd-lab* Docker image run: `./container.sh build` command to build the *hoomd-lab* image from the Dockerfile, create the required simulations directory and run the Docker container.

+What is different in the custom image:
 - a group named *hoomd* is added with GID=1011 (change this in line 4)
 - Python *dataclasses* package is installed
+- custom scripts are included, which parse the *yaml* files and run the simulations.

-## Usage
+## Basic usage

-After deploying the container use the `glab.sh` script to interact with it.
+After deploying the container use the `sim.sh` script to interact with it.
 There are two main commands:
 - **check**: show GPU usages of the system
 - **run**: run simulaitons from the specified *yaml* file